pogemark88-design/faith-talk-roulette/README.md

 A clean, modern roulette wheel for Faith Talk conversation nights.
 Spin the wheel, land on a number 1–100, and a themed popup reveals that number's category and question.
 Every number is removed from the pool once used, so a game never repeats a question.

-The 100 questions are personal and reflective ("Faith Talk Personal") rather than textbook-style, and every question is available in **Tagalog (default) and English** via the language switcher in the top bar.
+The 100 questions are personal and reflective, ("Faith Talk Personal") rather than textbook-style, and every question is available in **Tagalog (default) and English** via the language switcher in the top bar.

 **100% static** — HTML, CSS, and vanilla JavaScript only.
 No build step, no dependencies, no backend.
 Works out of the box on GitHub Pages.